 To the Editor,

 Electronic cigarettes (e-cigs) have been touted as safe alternatives to traditional tobacco products, however, there are no substantive data to corroborate this claim.
 Adolescents are the predominant population using e-cigarettes and are at greatest risk for the negative health effects of nicotine exposure and addiction.
 In Colorado, 48.3% of Latino high school youth reported ever having vaped and recent national reports show disproportionately higher e-cigarette use among Latino youth [1].
 Studies investigating the impact of vape exposure on respiratory outcomes and lung biology in this at-risk adolescent population are limited.
-We aimed to investigate the impact of vape exposure on measures of lung function in Latinx adolescents and to compare the nasal epithelial gene expression in those who vape to non-vaping controls to determine the biological impact of vape exposure.
-We hypothesized that vape exposure is associated with abnormal lung function measures and that nasal epithelial gene expression would be modified by vape exposure.
+We aimed to investigate the impact of vape exposure on lung function and nasal epithelial gene expression in adolescents(?) who vape compared to non-vaping controls.

-Study subjects were enrolled in in a pilot study aimed to examine vaping initiation and its respiratory effects in Latino youth in Colorado.
+Study participants were enrolled in in a pilot study aimed to examine vaping initiation and its respiratory effects in Colorado.
 Adolescent participants completed focus groups on reasons for vaping initiation and confidential surveys on their vaping use.
-To investigate the impact of vape exposure on lung function, impedence oscillometry (IOS) measurements were obtained on each participant.
-Additionally, nasal epithelial brushing was performed for gene expression analyses.
+Impulse(?) oscillometry (IOS) measurements and nasal brushings were obtained on each participant for lung function and gene expression analyses, respectively.
 Written informed consent was obtained from participants 18 years and older, while assent was obtained from participants who were below 18 years.
 We used Research Electronic Data Capture (REDCap) to enter data from paper forms as needed, to allow electronic form data to be directly captured, and to securely store data.
 The Institutional Review Board at the University of Colorado Anschutz Medical Campus approved the current study.

 We investigated the impact of vape exposure on measures of lung function by testing the association of vape exposure with IOS measurements using linear models adjusted for age and sex.
-Nasal epithelial gene expression was utilized to elucidate the biological impact of vape exposure on the airway epithelium of adolescents.
-RNA was extracted using the Qiagen RNeasy Mini Kit (Qiagen, Valencia, CA) and sequenced using Illumina chemistry (Nugen Universal Plus mRNASEQ kit [Redwood City, CA]; NovaSeq6000 [Illumina: San Diego, CA]) through the Genomics Core at the University of Colorado Anschutz Medical Campus.
+Nasal epithelial gene expression was utilized to example the biological impact of vape exposure on the airway.
+RNA was extracted using the Qiagen RNeasy Mini Kit (Qiagen, Valencia, CA) and sequenced using Illumina chemistry (Nugen Universal Plus mRNASEQ kit [Redwood City, CA]; NovaSeq6000 [Illumina: San Diego, CA]) through the Genomics and Microarray Core at the University of Colorado Anschutz Medical Campus.
 Sequencing reads were quality controlled and aligned to the human genome (GENCODE release 38; STAR aligner).
-We assessed if nasal epithelial genes were differentially expressed by vaping status.
+Using DESeq2, we assessed if nasal epithelial genes were differentially expressed by vaping status.
 We also assessed associations between gene expression and lung function.

-A total of 50 subjects participated in the study, but three were removed due to poor RNA quality.
-Vaping subjects were characterized as adolescents who reported vaping within the past 6 months (n=9) while controls subjects were adolescents who did not have any vape exposure in the past 6 months (n=38).
-The mean (standard deviation) age was 15.1 (1.5) years for vaping subjects and 14.5 (1.4) years for control subjects.
+A total of 50 participants participated in the study.
+Three vaping participants were removed from gene expression analyses due to poor RNA quality.
+Vaping participants were characterized as adolescents who reported vaping within the past 6 months (n=12; n = 9 in gene expression studies) while controls participants were adolescents who did not have any vape exposure in the past 6 months (n=38).
+Participant ages ranged from 12 to 17, with a mean (standard deviation) age of 15.1 (1.5) years for vaping participants and 14.5 (1.4) years for control participants.
 We observed some demographic differences by vaping status.
-Approximately 77.8% of subjects who vaped were males, compared to 44.7% males in the control group.
-Of the vaping subjects, 22% (n=2) reported ever-cigarette use while 10.5% (n=4) of the control subjects had ever used cigarettes.
+Approximately 77.8% of participants who vaped were males, compared to 44.7% males in the control group.
+Of the vaping participants, 22% (n=2) reported ever-cigarette use while 10.5% (n=4) of the control participants had ever used cigarettes.